The Anti-Kickback Statute

 Those in the business of providing healthcare services to Medicare and Medicaid beneficiaries are all too familiar with the federal Anti-kickback Statute (AKS).
 Among other dreadful sanctions, it imposes criminal penalties on those individuals or entities that knowingly and willfully offer, pay, solicit, or receive remuneration in order to induce or reward the referral of business reimbursable under federal healthcare programs.
 A violation of the AKS is a felony punishable by fines of up to $25,000 and imprisonment for up to five years.
 An offense may ...

-Our Health Law Ticker is a one-stop resource for everything new and noteworthy in healthcare law.
-We cover recent developments in healthcare legislation, healthcare reform, Medicare/Medicaid, managed care, litigation, regulatory compliance, HIPAA, privacy, peer review, medical staffs and general business operations for healthcare companies and licensed healthcare professionals.
+Our Health Law Ticker is a one-stop resource for everything new and noteworthy medical staffs and peer review.
+We cover recent developments in healthcare legislation, litigation, regulatory compliance, HIPAA, peer review, medical staffs and general operations for healthcare delivery systems.